cmilando/ref-manager/README.md

 - you need mixtex [https://miktex.org/download]

 ## to do
-- delete references
-- only change 1 row of the dt at a time

 - all the cool specific entry columns for everything, instead of textarea entry